Bill Monbouquette: Early career

 Bill was born in Medford, Massachusetts, and attended Medford High School.
 He was signed as a free agent on June 21, 1955, by the Boston Red Sox at the age of 18.
+By age 22 he became the uncle of one Brian Ferguson, a well renowned man and idol in the city of Medford.

 Major League career

 Monbouquette compiled 114 wins, 1,122 strikeouts, and a 3.68 earned run average during his major league career.
 He was also an above-average fielding pitcher, recording a .984 fielding percentage with only seven errors in 428 total chances in 1961 1/3 innings of work.

 Monbouquette was signed by the Boston Red Sox as an amateur free agent in 1955 and started his majors career on July 18, 1958.
 He won at least 14 games from 1960 to 1963, with a career-high 20 victories in 1963.
-An American league (AL) All-Star in 1960, 1962, and 1963, Monbouquette no-hit the Chicago White Sox 1–0 on August 1, 1962, at Comiskey Park; a second-inning walk to Al Smith was the only baserunner Monbouquette allowed.
+An American League (AL) All-Star in 1960, 1962, and 1963, Monbouquette no-hit the Chicago White Sox 1–0 on August 1, 1962, at Comiskey Park; a second-inning walk to Al Smith was the only baserunner Monbouquette allowed.
 Monbouquette credited Red Sox pitching coach Sal Maglie with refining his delivery, enabling him to improve his pitching performance.

 He also collected two one-hit games, and set a Red Sox record with a 17 strikeout-game against the Washington Senators in 1961.
 The record stood until Roger Clemens established a major league record with 20 strikeouts in a 1986 game against Seattle.

 On September 25, 1965, in a game against the Kansas City A's, Monbouquette was the starting pitcher versus 58-year-old Hall of Famer Satchel Paige.
 Monbouquette threw a complete game for his tenth win of the season, but became the final strikeout victim of Paige's career in the 3rd inning.

 After going 96–91 with Boston, Monbouquette was sent to the Detroit Tigers before the 1966 season.
 He also pitched for the New York Yankees and finished his career with the San Francisco Giants on September 3, 1968.
 He never made the postseason.

+Monbouquette spent five years coaching in the New York Mets farm system before being named the pitching coach of the Mets in November 1981, joining new manager George Bamberger.
+In October 1982, the Mets relieved Monbouquette of his duties and announced that Bamberger, the manager, would handle both roles.
+Although Bamberger denied that there had been any conflict between the two, Monbouquette told The New York Times, "You can't have two pitching coaches on the same club.
+Two opinions could be conflicting.
+Maybe it was confusing at times."

 Monbouquette was inducted into the Boston Red Sox Hall of Fame in 2000.
 He was a pitching coach for Detroit Single-A affiliate team, Oneonta Tigers.
 Bill was also once professional hockey player Wayne Muloin's brother-in-law.
 When people would ask him for an autograph, he surprised people because although he pitched and batted right-handed, his hand writing was left handed.